PSPDFKit/Cordova-iOS/README.md

 Events
 -------------

-The following events are supported by the PSPDFKit class
+The following events are supported by the PSPDFKitPlugin class

     shouldSetDocument
     willDisplayDocument